yerzhankaratay/AWT/exampleSite/content/blog/brazilian ecommerce cohort analysis.md

 ![Mean Order Count Per Customer by Cohort](../../images/post/202103-cohort-analysis-brazilian-ecommerce/mean-order-per-customer-by-cohort.png#center)

-One can see a decrease in an average number of orders per customer after July 2017.
+The chart shows a decrease in an average number of orders per customer after July 2017.
 It didn't increase afterwards.
 That's interesting, it feels like ecommerce shops chose a different growth strategy to concentrate on attracting new customers, though we don't know the real reason.

 - Compare any of the two cohorts by revenue and a number of orders

-It's clear that there has been growth with a peak in a cohort of November 2017, however it's worth noticing that the data is missing in 2016-9, 2016-12, and 2018-9

 ```
 selected_cohorts = df.loc[['2018-3', '2018-4']]